TOMToolkit/tomtoolkit.github.io/docs/create_broker.md

     └── wsgi.py
 ```

-# Creating a Broker
+# Creating a Broker Module
 In this example, we will create a broker named __MyBroker__.

 Begin by creating a file `my_broker.py`, and placing it in the `mytom/` directory
 of the project. `my_broker.py` will contain the classes that define our custom
-TOM Alert Broker.
+TOM Alert Broker Module.

-Our custom broker relies on the TOM Toolkit modules that were installed in the
+Our custom broker module relies on the TOM Toolkit modules that were installed in the
 [Getting Started](/docs/getting_started) guide.
 Begin by editing `my_broker.py`
 to import the necessary modules.